Worldvolume Hybrid Monte Carlo algorithm for group manifolds: HMC algorithm for a compact group

-Properties (1) and (3) can be shown in a similar way to the flat case.
-Property (2) immediately follows from the fact that $T$ is a composition of symplectic transformations, but can be shown explicitly by noting that
+Properties (a) and (c) can be shown in a similar way to the flat case.
+Property (b) is an immediate consequence of the fact that $T$ is a composition of symplectic transformations [Eq.~\eqref{G_T}], but can also be shown explicitly by noting that